acidbiscuit/axios-cache-adapter/README.md

 * `cache {Boolean}`: By default, only requests with `get` method are cached.
 Set request `cache` option to `true` to cache regardless of the method.
 * `maxAge {Number}`: Set maximum time for storing request in milliseconds.
 Will overwrite instance setup option value.
 * `networkFirst {Boolean}`: Make a request, if user is online, regardless of cache availability in store.

-All the other parameters passed in the `options` will be passed directly to the [`axios.create`](https://github.com/mzabriskie/axios#creating-an-instance) method.

 ## Building